ntop/ntopng/doc/src/plugins/alert_definitions.rst

 String
 ~~~~~~

+When the alert description is string, it is localized as described in :ref:`Plugin Localization`.
+An :code:`alert_json` table is passed as the parameters table for the localization.
+Keys and values of :code:`alert_json` can be used to add parameters to the localization string.
+Refer to :ref:`Triggering Alerts` to see how to create and :code:`alert_json`.

 Function
 ~~~~~~~~

-When it is a function, it gets called by the plugin with certain parameters.
-Parameters can be used to augment the alert with additional information on the alert itself.
-Localization :code:`i18n` is available inside the function so that it can produce a localized description.
-See :ref:`Alert Description` below for additional details and examples.
+When the alert description is a function, it gets called by the plugin with three parameters:

+- :code:`ifid`: An integer number uniquely identifying the interface which is triggering the alert.
+- :code:`alert`: A Lua table containing the details of the alert.
+- :code:`alert_json`: A Lua table that can be used to add parameters to the localization string.

+Refer to :ref:`Triggering Alerts` for additional details on these three parameters.

+The function is expected to return a string which is possibly localized.
+It is up to the plugin to call the :code:`i18n()` localization function to do the actual localization. ntopng will not perform any localization on the returned value of the function.

 Examples
 --------